 if RTO West disputes the validity of any claim of inability to comply contained in the Generating Party’s notice to RTO West under this Section 3.1.2, any disputed issues shall be resolved as specified in Section 3.7 below and the application of any affected provisions of this Agreement and the RTO West Transmission Tariff shall be suspended until the dispute is resolved.

-3.3 Transmission Scheduling.
-Transmission scheduling with respect any requested transmission of capacity and energy from any Covered Generation Facility (or the Scheduling Coordinator for any Interconnected Plant) shall be as specified in [include specific section or appendix reference?] the RTO West Transmission Tariff.

-3.4 Maintenance Scheduling.
-Maintenance scheduling with respect all Covered Generation Facilities shall be as specified in [include specific section or appendix reference?] the RTO West Transmission Tariff.

-3.5 Emergency Redispatch.
-The Parties’ rights and obligations with respect to redispatch of output from any Covered Generation Facility when there is a Transmission System Emergency (as that term is defined in the RTO West Transmission Tariff) shall be as specified in [include specific section or appendix reference?] the RTO West Transmission Tariff.

-3.6 Billing and Payment.
-Billing and payment under this Agreement shall be as specified in [include specific section or appendix reference?] the RTO West Transmission Tariff.

-3.7 Disputes.
-Any dispute between the Parties arising under this Agreement shall be resolved in accordance with the dispute resolution provisions specified in [include specific section or appendix reference?] the RTO West Transmission Tariff.
+[Move the following two paragraphs to the “boilerplate” section at the end of the document.]

-3.8 Notice Procedures.
-The delivery of notices under this Agreement shall be in accordance with the provisions of [include specific section or appendix reference?] the RTO West Transmission Tariff, subject to Section 10.2 of this Agreement.
+27. Notice Procedures.
+The delivery of notices under this Agreement shall be in accordance with the provisions of the RTO West Tariff..

-3.9 Uncontrollable Force.
-The Parties’ rights and obligations with respect to the occurrence of an Uncontrollable Force, as well as the definition of “Uncontrollable Force” shall be in accordance with the provisions of [include specific section or appendix reference?] the RTO West Transmission Tariff.
+28. Uncontrollable Force.
+The Parties’ rights and obligations with respect to the occurrence of an Uncontrollable Force, as well as the definition of “Uncontrollable Force” shall be in accordance with the provisions the RTO West Tariff.

 Section 4.3: Limits on Obligations to Comply with RTO Orders